A comparative study of Higgs boson production from vector-boson fusion: Dijet mass, and further VBF discrimination

 The $\Delta y_{jj}$ distribution of the two leading jets is shown in Fig.~\ref{fig:incl_delta_y_jj12} for all processes.
 Again, gluon-gluon fusion dominates for low $\Delta y_{jj}$, and $Hjj$ is larger than \VBF, with the cross-over point being in the region $\Delta y_{jj} \approx 3\ldots 3.5$.
 One noticeable feature is the presence of a bump at low values of $\Delta y_{jj}$, for all processes, larger at 500~GeV than at 200~GeV.
 For the highest Higgs boson $p_T$ cut for \VBF, the bump is as large as the usual peak at $\Delta y_{jj}$ around 4.
 This bump is due to hard gluon radiation off of the leading jet, sufficiently separated from the parent jet to be reconstructed as a separate jet.
-As the (original) second tagging jet (for \VBF) tends to be soft for large Higgs boson $p_T$, the radiated gluon can have a higher $p_T$ than the second tagging jet, resulting in a smaller value of $\Delta y_{jj}$ using the criterion of using the two highest transverse momenta jets.
+Let us consider the Born contribution in Fig.~\ref{fig:vbflo}, so that the two final state partons correspond to the two leading jets.
+In the factorised approach, we can imagine to add radiative corrections to the two quark lines separately, preserving the momentum flowing in the t-channel propagators.
+As the {\it original} second tagging jet tends to be soft for large Higgs boson $p_T$, the {\it original} leading jet can fragment into two resolved jets, both with a $p_T$ higher that the {\it original} second jet, so that $\Delta y_{jj}$ computed using the two highest transverse momenta jets is smaller.
 The application of any significant $\Delta y_{jj}$ cut for \VBF identification then leads to the loss of these events.
 The relative fraction of EW $Hjj$ production to gluon-gluon fusion stays relatively constant at the location of this $\Delta y_{jj}$ bump as the Higgs boson $p_T$ increases, as the \VH component of the bump is reduced as the \VBF contribution increases.